yanazuray/waterfalls-of-qaf/Links.md

 ---
 # Links

 Over the past few years, I have amassed a collection of links to essays, articles, threads, online libraries, databases, and music channels, spanning everything from the general and mainstream to the obscure and eclectic.
 I am keeping them here for reference and hope they will prove useful to others as well.

-Keep an eye out; this list is updated regularly.
-Of course, if you have suggestions, feel free to send me a message.
+This list will be updated regularly; I'm still sorting through my bookmarks.
+Of course, if you have any suggestions, feel free to send me a message.

+---
 # Archives, Libraries, Reading Collections

 [Library of Congress](https://www.loc.gov/)